Trentan/IngAusOfxFixWin/README.md

 Java Runtime Environment.
 Simplified - All the files needed to run a Java program.

-If you already have a Java 8 JRE installed, you can run SuncorpAusOfxFix V1.x.
+If you already have a Java 8 JRE installed, you can run OfxFix V1.x.
-You should run SuncorpAusOfxFix V2.x if you do not have a Java 8 JRE already installed.
+You should run OfxFix V2.x if you do not have a Java 8 JRE already installed.

 **Windows**: You can download and install a Java 8 JRE if you wish.
 A JRE is not